jen20/go-event-sourcing-sample/README.md

 * Bolt
 * RAM Memory

-Post release v0.0.7 eventstores `bbolt` and `sql` is there own submodules.
-This reduce the dependency graph of the `github.com/hallgren/eventsourcing` module, each submodule contains there own dependencies not pollute the main module.
-As submodules they need to be fetch separately via go get.
+Post release v0.0.7 event stores `bbolt` and `sql` is their own submodules.
+This reduces the dependency graph of the `github.com/hallgren/eventsourcing` module, as each submodule contains their own dependencies not pollute the main module.
+Submodules needs to be fetched separately via go get.

 `go get github.com/hallgren/eventsourcing/eventstore/sql`
 `go get github.com/hallgren/eventsourcing/eventstore/bbolt`

-The in memory based eventstore is part of the main module and does not need to be fetched separately.
+The in memory based event store is part of the main module and does not need to be fetched separately.

 ### Snapshot Store